rust-lang/rust/src/doc/guide.md

 }
 ```

-As you can see, function arguments work very similar to `let` declarations:
+As you can see, function arguments work very similar to `let` declarations: you
-you add a type to the argument name, after a colon.
+add a type to the argument name, after a colon.
+However, unlike `let`, you
+_must_ declare the types of function arguments.

 Here's a complete program that adds two numbers together and prints them: